Vinyl Flooring Fitting Cost

 Get Prices

-You may be surprised to learn that vinyl flooring can cost anywhere from £8 to £50 per metre square to buy.
 The average size of a kitchen is 4m x 3m or 12 square metres, so vinyl flooring for an average-sized kitchen could cost anywhere from £96 to £600.
-And a small bathroom is about four square metres, so vinyl flooring could cost between £32 and £200 to cover it.
+Meanwhile, a small bathroom is about four square metres, so vinyl flooring could cost between £32 and £200 to cover it.

-So, why is there such a big variation in the cost?
 Firstly, vinyl flooring comes in three different styles: vinyl sheet flooring, vinyl tile flooring and vinyl plank flooring.
 And although vinyl is a very affordable floor covering to use, some are more high-quality than others.
-Luxury vinyl tile (LVT) and luxury vinyl plank (LVP) flooring is at the premium end of the market and can cost more than double the price of basic vinyl flooring.

-It’s not just whether the vinyl flooring comes as a sheet, tiles or planks that affects the quality and price though.
 Vinyl flooring comes in a range of thicknesses, which offer different levels of comfort and durability.
 Plus, many styles mimic tile or wood effects.
 Often the higher the price you pay, the more realistic the finish tends to be.
-You may find the choice of fashionable styles is greater too.

-Laying planks and tiles will undoubtably take longer to lay than vinyl sheet flooring.
+Laying planks and tiles will undoubtedly take longer to lay than vinyl sheet flooring.
 And those living in some areas, such as London and the South East, may find that hourly rates are higher than the national average.

 Furthermore, if your floor needs some preparation work before you can lay the vinyl, then this will add another cost to your total price.
 Tasks such as removing old floor coverings, replacing floorboards or levelling concrete may need to be factored in.